juhasev/sample-ninja-help/email-template-advanced-editor.md

 This ensures your email is readable on all devices.

 ### Send a Test Email
-Click the **"EMAIL TO ME"** button to send a test version to yourself.
+Click the **"Send test email"** button to send a test version to yourself.
 This lets you:
 - See exactly what recipients will receive
 - Check that all links work correctly
 - Verify the email looks good in real email clients